Ocean537/Haishen-ll.github.io/index.md

 <!-- ---<img src="https://Haishen-ll.github.io/liulei.jpeg" class="floatpic" width="480" height="380">--->

 Here is **Lei Liu**.
-I obtained my PhD from The Chinese Univerity of Hong Kong, Shenzhen (CUHK-SZ) then joined Ant Group with the AntStar Award (蚂蚁星).
+I obtained my PhD from The Chinese Univerity of Hong Kong, Shenzhen (CUHK-SZ) then joined Ant Group with the Plan A Award (蚂蚁星).
 Now, I am a postdoctoral researcher sponsored by Ant Group and Zhejiang University.
 My research interests include Medical AI and Large Language Model and Multi-Modal Learning.
 There are several HCs for social recruitment, welcome to join us!
 <br>